danielatuia/manual_testing_portofolio/Final Project/README.md

 ![Execution list](https://user-images.githubusercontent.com/56273858/167907083-6cca4d28-2666-4a3c-a6ba-566fec5df4ed.jpg)

 ## 1.3.
 Test Analysis phase
-The testing process will be executed based on the above requirements for the Qualifications - Work Experience section.
+The testing process will be executed based on the above business requirement for the Qualifications - Work Experience section, more exactly ***The user should be able to add his Work Experience.***

 The following test conditions were identified:
 - Enter data only for mandatory fields and check that the Work Experience record is created or edited
 - Enter data for all available fields and check that the Work Experience record is created or edited